abrownstein2022/oop-team-profile-gen/README.md

 - [Questions](#questions)

 ## Description
-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+The task for this project was to build a `Node.js` command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Since testing is key to making code maintainable, I also had to write a unit test for every part of our code and ensure that it passes each test using `Jest.` I used `Inquirer v8.2.4` for the command-line question prompts to collect user input.
+I used `fs` for writing to the file system.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.
+Because this application isn't being deployed, I was also required to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.

 **User Story**